-The map in its construction, displayed at London Recorders' Day, Natural History Museum, November 2018
+The map while being constructed, displayed at London Recorders' Day, Natural History Museum, November 2018

-The map with three walking routes, RIGS/LIGS sites and the newly-designated South London Downs NNR (September 2019)
+The map with three walking routes, RIGS and LIGS sites, and the newly-designated South London Downs NNR (September 2019)

-The map with three walking routes, RIGS/LIGS sites and the newly-designated South London Downs NNR (September 2019)
+The map with three walking routes, RIGS and LIGS sites, and the newly-designated South London Downs NNR (September 2019)

 To encourage Londoners to explore the wealth of wildlife sites, green and blue spaces on their doorstep